Meet the people of Cool Davis!

 Carol earned her Bachelor of Science in Nursing from the University of Massachusetts, and practiced nursing for most of her working career as an RN.
 She worked as a hospital nurse in Morgantown, West Virginia, Palo Alto, California, Lincoln Nebraska, and Woodland California, and also as a home health nurse in Woodland.

 Taking a respite from nursing with three children at home, Carol formed Perch Works soon after the Bournes moved to Davis in 1978.
 Her firm manufactured and marketed artistic, award-winning children’s furniture until she returned to nursing in 1989.
 Carol’s many passions include family events, cooking, bicycle touring, sustainability, and travels with her husband Dick.

-Kerry Daane Loux is a licensed Landscape Architect and an accredited LEED design professional.
-She first moved to Davis to attend UC Davis for her degree in Environmental Planning and Management, then returned in 1992 to raise her family.
+As the City of Davis Sustainability Coordinator Kerry is the liaison to the Cool Davis Board.
+She is a licensed Landscape Architect and an accredited LEED design professional.
+She first moved to Davis to to pursue a degree in Environmental Planning and Management from UCD and then returned in 1992 to raise her family.

 As a school facility planner, Bill knows the impact our built environment can have on our actions – and vice versa.

 As the a father of a teenage daughter, he also knows that the Cool Davis’s message can and must include communication with the youth of our community.